Category Archives: Fishing Reports

 Possum Kingdom

 GOOD.
-Water stained; 88 degrees; 1.38 feet below pool.
-Striper are fair and live bait is putting fish in the boat every trip.
-Downriggers are very slow at the moment.
-Any kind of artificial bait is fishing slow at the moment.
-Look for them in 30-50 feet of water.
-They are moving fast and not staying in one spot long.
-Be willing to try multiple spots in a trip.
-Sand bass are still slow.
-Look for them in 10-20 feet of water.
-Use live shad or small slabs and jigs or rattle traps.
-You may need to cast them to keep from spooking them out of the area. white and silver are good colors.
-Catfish are fair.
-Cut shad or your favorite brand of stink bait, also known as punch bait, is producing good numbers of fish in 20-30 feet of water fished on or near the bottom.
-Water clarity is steady at 6-12 feet of visibility.
+Water stained; 72 degrees; 2.51 feet below pool.
+Stripers are fair to good with live bait early in the morning in 20-40 feet of water, then in 40-60 feet later in the day.
+Downriggers continue to be slow.
+Fish are still moving very fast and it is very hard to stay on top of them but it can be done.
+Your best bet is to just put baits in the water and slowly move around with the trolling motor until you find them.
+Once you find them, try to stay with them.
+Sand bass are slow in 20-30 feet of water with live shad or small slabs and jigs or rattle traps.
+White and silver are good colors.
+Catfish are still fair to good with cut shad or your favorite brand of stink bait, also known as punch bait, is still producing good numbers of fish in 15-30 feet of water fished on or near the bottom.
+Water clarity is steady with 4-10 feet of visibility.
 Report by TJ Ranft, Ranft Guide Service.
-Bass are scattered on ledges, points, and deep timber hitting crankbaits, Carolina rigs, dropshots.
+Bass are slow in 5-15 feet of water on ledges and points with chatterbaits, small crankbaits, and plastics.
 Report by JK Outdoors Bass Fishing Guide.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Proctor